Medically reviewed by Drugs.com. Last updated on Jul 25, 2022.

-The recommended dosage and administration is described in Table 1.
+The recommended dosage and administration of SIVEXTRO are described in Table 1.

 |Infection||Route||Dosage||Frequency||Infusion Time||Duration of Treatment|